Registration at the host institution

 Often it is possible to attend a language course in your host country.
-Should you need to pay an enrolment fee for this course, you can apply for a (partial) refund (only for non-Erasmus students).
+Should you need to pay an enrolment fee for this course and this course is for credits (ECTS), you can apply for a (partial) refund.
 You will need to upload proof of payment and a testimonial and/or certificate (which clearly indicates your name, the nature, duration and dates of the course, the name and address of the organising institutions and the price of the course) in your student file.

 The collective accident insurance of Hasselt University will continue to apply throughout your stay abroad.
 Every insured accident must immediately be reported to the Insurance Office of Hasselt University.
 Should you unexpectedly have to return to Belgium during your Erasmus stay, you are not covered by the insurance of Hasselt University.
 For these types of situations you have to sign up for repatriation or travel assistance insurance with a private insurer prior to departure.
 If you cause an accident, you are usually covered by the family insurance policy of your parents.
 Make sure that you check this prior to departure with your insurer.